- File a Proof of Claim Online

 a) Ensure that the attachment(s) is in PDF format and is being submitted in black and white (no color documents).

-b) Confirm that each PDF document being attached is less than 4 MG in size.
+b) Confirm that each PDF document being attached is less than 4 MB in size.

 c) File an amended claim and attach the correct PDF images.